 The location videos below have been edited from over 4 hours of raw footage shot, filmed personally in 16:9 1080i HD with a JVC GZHM445 PAL Camcorder, which was downscaled to SD 16:9 25p PAL and encoded to DVD.
 If any media production companies are interested in licensing this footage for use in their own DVDs, then please get in contact via email at

-The cabin, now heavily overgrown (taken by unknown)
+The cabin, now heavily overgrown (taken by unknown, mid 1990s)

 In 2011, US distributor Lionsgate released Evil Dead II in Blu-Ray format.
 Among the many new extras was a 8m 08s featurette called 'Road To Wadesboro', in which Tony Elwood (credited in the movie for 'special props') revisits various Evil Dead II shooting locations, including The J. R. Faison Junior High School, and the exterior cabin set in the same local area.
 Although in a badly neglected and dilapidated state, the cabin structure is still shown to be standing, along with the workshed and a number of the fake trees.